wiseman-timelord/DownLord/README.md

 4. The complete download will be in `.\downloads`, move completed files out.

 ## Notation
-- Its intended to be the best method of downloading GGUF files from Huggingface, other download options will have limited testing.
+- Its intended as a better solution to downloading GGUF files from Huggingface, other download options are untested, and suggested "improvements" from the ai.
+- Sometimes such as on Huggingface, the user is required to start the download in a browser, then copy the download link registered in the browser after the download begins, then paste that in as the new URL, in order for the download to work.
+This is because of the design of the website.

 ### File Structure
 - Packaged files